List of The Catholic Guy recurring segments

-This is an incomplete list of recurring segments featured on The Catholic Guy:
+This is an incomplete list of recurring segments featured on The Catholic Guy.
+The Catholic Guy Show is a radio talk show.

 Current segments

 Discussion segments

 The following segments feature discussion on a specific topic where callers can interject their opinions:

 Ask Lino Anything

 A derivative of previous question segments, listeners may ask Lino any question they have.
 Questions vary from those related to Catholic theology to personal questions about Lino's life.

 The Eleventh Commandment

 Not satisfied with just Ten Commandments, Lino or a co-hosts adds one of their own for real-life situations and explains their rationale.

 Minor Confessions

 Listeners call in with things that they have done that aren't truly sins and can't be brought to the Confessional, but are still things that they're not exactly proud of having done.

 Not Counting My Blessings

 The day's co-host and callers pose multiple questions as Lino tried to find the negative attributes in them.